king-s-org/eiip.org.cn/README.md

 Full-stack research engineer.

-Specialized in software engineering, with 5+ years of experience in successfully collaborating with ML researchers to turn research into products.
+Specialized in software engineering, with 5+ years of experience in collaborating with ML researchers to turn research into products.

 At [@Microsoft](https://github.com/microsoft/ "Microsoft") Research, I prototyped the new Office AI for Excel.